Short answer

 Calling Aeredium credible is not the same as calling it complete.
 These are the real gaps that need to close before the project fully delivers on its positioning:

-Confirmed for August 2026
+Targeted for August to early September 2026

 No public independent audit from a named firm yet